|

 Conveying your value

-Include in your brand narrative information about how your specific services and company culture alleviates the customer pains you have identified.
+Include in your brand narrative information about how your specific services and company culture alleviate the customer pains you have identified.
 Be explicit about customer gains and what it is that you are uniquely able to provide.

 Customers need to know the value you alone can offer them – so you need to know what makes you different from your rivals and which customer problems you have a specific way of solving.